 The program begins in the fall and continues until all funds are committed.
 Due to limited funding, we are unable to serve everyone who is in need of these services, so do not hesitate to call if you believe you may be eligible.
 See eligibility requirements below.

-Lewis, Mason, and Thurston County are no longer scheduling normal Energy Assistance appointments.
+Lewis, Mason, and Thurston County are scheduling normal Energy Assistance appointments.
 Emergency appointments may be available for those without heat of any kind but certain restrictions do apply.
-Please dial (360) 438-1100 and speak with an Energy Assistance staff member if that is the case.
+To schedule an appointment, please use our online scheduler, or dial (360) 438-1100 and speak with an Energy Assistance staff member.

 See below for the CACLMT office phone numbers: